dimsdika12/Student-Dropout-Prediction/README.md

 Jaya Jaya Institute is an established educational institution that has been operating since 2000.
 Over the years, it has produced numerous graduates with a strong reputation.
 However, the institute faces a significant issue of high dropout rates among its students.
 This not only tarnishes the institution's reputation but also negatively impacts students who fail to complete their education.

 ### Business Problem
 The main challenge faced by Jaya Jaya Institute is the high number of students who do not complete their education, commonly referred to as dropout.
-Some of the key business problems to be addressed include:
-1. Identifying the factors contributing to student dropout.
-2. Developing a predictive model to detect students at risk of dropping out.
-3. Building a business dashboard that provides comprehensive insights into the dropout situation at Jaya Jaya Institute.
+This issue has several urgent implications:
+1. **Reputation Damage**: High dropout rates can harm the institution's reputation, making it less attractive to potential students and stakeholders.
+2. **Financial Loss**: Dropouts can result in significant financial losses for the institution due to the reduction in tuition fee income.
+3. **Student Welfare**: Students who dropout may face adverse long-term effects, such as limited career opportunities and lower earning potential.

+Understanding and addressing the factors that lead to dropout is crucial for the institute.
+By identifying at-risk students early, the institute can provide targeted interventions to support these students, thereby reducing dropout rates and improving overall student outcomes.

 ## Project Scope

-This project will encompass several key steps:
+This project aims to address the issue of student dropout through the following key steps:

 1. **Dropout Factor Analysis**: Identifying and analyzing factors that contribute to student dropout.
+This includes examining variables such as tuition fee payment status, scholarship status, and academic performance in both the 1st and 2nd semester curricular units.
-2. **Business Dashboard**: Building a dashboard to visualize real-time dropout data for management.
+2. **Business Dashboard**: Building an interactive dashboard to visualize dropout data and key factors influencing dropout rates.
+This dashboard will provide actionable insights for management.
-3. **Dropout Prediction Model**: Developing and implementing a model to predict students likely to dropout, enabling timely intervention.
+3. **Dropout Prediction Model**: Developing and implementing a predictive model to identify students at risk of dropping out.
+This model will enable timely intervention to support at-risk students.

+### Deliverables:
+- **Data Analysis Report**: Detailed analysis of the factors contributing to dropout rates.
+- **Interactive Dashboard**: A business dashboard insights into dropout data.
+- **Predictive Model**: A machine learning model capable of predicting students at risk of dropping out.
+- **Prototype Deployment**: A prototype system running locally (and later, deployed online) that demonstrates the predictive capabilities.

 ## Preparation